AJPachecoBaja/MECA482_Spring2022_FurutaPendulum/README.md

 ### 2.1 Sketch

-Our team
-            it depicts the rotary pendulum in a freebody diagram.
+Our team depicts the rotary pendulum in a freebody diagram.

 <p align="center">
   <img